apollographql/apollo-link/docs/source/links/state.md

 `cache.writeFragment` requires that you pass in a fragment to validate that the shape of the data you're writing to the cache node is the same as the shape of the data required by the fragment.
-Under the hood, `cache.writeData` automatically constructs a fragment from the `data` object & `id` you pass in and calls `cache.writeFragment`.
+Under the hood, `cache.writeData` automatically constructs a fragment from the `data` object and `id` you pass in and calls `cache.writeFragment`.

 <h2 id="directive">@client directive</h2>